marinastavares/marinastavares/README.md

 # console.log('Hello, github 🤟🏼!')

 My name is Marina, I'm 24 years old living in Florianópolis and I got a Bachelor degree on Control and Automation Engineer.
-I've been working with ReactJS for 2 year and 7 months as a Software Engineer at [Jungle Devs](https://www.linkedin.com/company/jungledevs), and I can say that I'm really passionate with web development.
+I've been working with ReactJS since early 2019 and I can say that I'm really passionate with web development.
+I'm currently working as a consulting at [OnRising](https://www.onrising.com/) working directly as a Frontend Software Engineer at [Bliss Applications](https://br.linkedin.com/company/bliss-applications).

  ## Repos that i'm really proud of